The homogenized equation of a heterogenous Reaction-Diffusion model involving pulsating traveling fronts: Introduction and Setting of the Problem

 In El Smaily, Hamel, Roques \cite {ehr}, the homogenized speed was found by calculating the limit of $c^*_L$ as $L\rightarrow 0^+$.
 Precisely, Theorem 2.1 in \cite {ehr} yields that

 where denote the arithmetic mean of $\mu$ and the harmonic mean of $a$ over the interval $[0,1].$ This result was proved rigorously and it generalized the formal and numerical results of \cite{kkts}.

-Having (\ref{limit as L tends to 0}), there arise several questions about the homogenized equation of (\ref{front}), the nature of the homogenous limit of the pulsating travelling fronts $u_L$ and the type of convergence of $\displaystyle{\left\{u_L\right\}_L}$ as the periodicity parameter $L\rightarrow0^+.$ The main goal of this work is to answer these questions.
-After getting the homogenized equation of (\ref{front}), a sharp lower bound of $\liminf_{L\rightarrow 0^+}c^*_L$ will be a direct consequence.
-It can be considered as a way to review the limit of the speeds $c^*_L$ as $L\rightarrow0^+$ from another point of view.
+Having (\ref{limit as L tends to 0}), there arise several questions about the homogenized equation of (\ref{front}) and the nature of the homogenous limit of the pulsating traveling fronts $u_L$ and the type of convergence of $\displaystyle{\left\{u_L\right\}_L}$ as the periodicity parameter $L\rightarrow0^+.$ The main goal of this work is to answer these questions.

-In this paper, some difficulties arise in finding $H^1_{loc}(\R\times\R)$ estimates, independent of $L$, for a sequence of pulsating travelling fronts $\displaystyle{\left\{u_L\right\}_L}$ and for the corresponding sequence $\displaystyle{\left\{a_L\,\frac{\partial\, u_L}{\partial x}\right\}_L}$.
-In fact, each pulsating travelling front $u_L$ satisfies a sort of $(t,x)$-periodicity (see the second line of (\ref{front})).
+In this paper, some difficulties arise in finding $H^1_{loc}(\R\times\R)$ estimates, independent of $L$, for a sequence of pulsating traveling fronts $\displaystyle{\left\{u_L\right\}_L}$ and for the corresponding sequence $\displaystyle{\left\{a_L\,\frac{\partial\, u_L}{\partial x}\right\}_L}$.
+In fact, each pulsating traveling front $u_L$ satisfies a sort of $(t,x)$-periodicity (see the second line of (\ref{front})).
 This fact makes the procedure leading to the desired estimates indirect.
 Another difficulty comes from the dependance of the stationary states $p_L$ on the space variable $x.$ This is due to the choice of a wider class of heterogeneous nonlinearities in the present work.
 We mention that the situation becomes simpler if we assume that there is a positive value $s_0$ such that $f(x,s_0)=0$ for any $x\in\R$ and that $f(x,s)>0$ in $\R\times(0,s_0)$.
 Indeed, this yields that $p_L\equiv s_0$ for all $L>0$ (see \cite{bhr1} and \cite{bhr2} for more details).
-The main new techique that we use in this present work appears in Step 3 of the proof of Theorem \ref{main th}.
+One of the techniques that we use in this present work appears in Step 3 of the proof of Theorem \ref{main th}.
 It consists of deriving the reaction-diffusion equation with respect to the time variable and then getting estimates on the functions $w_L:=\partial u_L/\partial t$ and $v_L:=a_L(x)\partial u_L/\partial x.$